zama-ai/concrete/.github/ISSUE_TEMPLATE/refactor.md

 ## Proposal

-What would be your refactor proposal
+What would be your refactor proposal?

 ## Impact

-List all files/modules/projects impacted by this refactor
+List all files/modules/projects impacted by this refactor.

 <details><summary>Files impacted</summary>
 <p>